 During the first days of the U.S. – Dakota War, the Dakota took about 250 captives.
-Sarah Wakefield and her two sons were among those captives.
+Sarah Wakefield and her children, a baby daughter named Lucy and a four-year old son named James, were among those captives.
 Sarah was from Rhode Island and came to Minnesota in 1854.
 Her husband, John L. Wakefield, was the physician at the Upper Sioux Agency at the time war broke out.
-Upon fleeing toward Fort Ridgely, Sarah and her sons were captured and taken to Little Crow’s camp.
+Upon fleeing toward Fort Ridgely, Sarah and her children were captured and taken to Little Crow’s camp.

 During the war, Sarah was taken in and protected by a Dakota named Chaska.
 She was considered a part of the family.
 As Sarah herself stated, “the Indians were all very kind to me; they brought me books and papers to read, and I would make them shirts, so as to return their favors . . .
 I shall say there are many, very many good, kind hearted Indians.”
 Upon the release of the captives after the Battle of Wood Lake, Sarah actually found it quite emotional to have to say good bye.
 Then, when testifying before the Military Commission, Sarah spoke positively on behalf of Chaska and the way she was treated throughout the six week period of captivity.